lakejs/lake-docs/reference/text-parser.md

 # {{ $frontmatter.title }}

-The `TextParser` interface provides the ability to parse a text.
+The `TextParser` interface enables parsing of text into structured HTML.

 Example: